Monster Ball (RuPaul's Drag Race)

 "Monster Ball" is the fifth episode of the eleventh season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on March 28, 2019.
-Cara Delevingne and Elvira are guest judges.
+The episode's main challenge tasks the contestants with presenting three Halloween-inspired looks in a ball.
+Cara Delevingne and Cassandra Peterson (also known as Elvira) are guest judges.
+Trixie Mattel also makes a guest appearance to assist with the mini-challenge.